MikkoVihtakari/ggOceanMaps/README.md

 to package size limitations and was designed for a limited region.
 The sole purpose of ggOceanMaps is to allow the installation from CRAN and to expand the mapping capabilities for the entire world.
-Due to the package size limitations, ggOceanMaps requires the [ggOceanMapsData](https://github.com/MikkoVihtakari/ggOceanMapsData) package for high-resolution maps when implemented.
+Due to the package size limitations, ggOceanMaps depends on the [ggOceanMapsData](https://github.com/MikkoVihtakari/ggOceanMapsData) package which stores the shapefiles.

 This is the developmental site for ggOceanMaps, which is in the process of being uploaded to CRAN.
 The developmental version may be ahead of the